Scholarship

 Review process

-First-come, first-served basis.
-Schools decide enrollment and funding amounts after subtracting other aid from tuition and fees.
+Enrollment is on a first-come, first-served basis.
+Schools decide if they have capacity and determine funding amounts after subtracting other aid from tuition and fees.